intel/neural-compressor/docs/pruning.md

 ### Pruning with user-defined pruning_func()

-User can pass the customized training/evaluation functions to `Pruning` for flexible scenarios. `Pruning`  In this case, pruning process can be done by pre-defined hooks in LPOT.
+User can pass the customized training/evaluation functions to `Pruning` for flexible scenarios. `Pruning`  In this case, pruning process can be done by pre-defined hooks in Neural Compressor.
 User needs to put those hooks inside the training function.

-LPOT defines several hooks for user pass
+Neural Compressor defines several hooks for user pass

 ```
 on_epoch_begin(epoch) : Hook executed at each epoch beginning